My Microsoft Security Essentials (MSE) Setup

 I think your approach to setting up Microsoft Security Essentials is sensible.

 You have made amendments that suit your circumstances, such as reducing CPU usage.

 I agree with your decision to exclude text files to improve scanning efficiency.

 However, it is worth mentioning that some viruses can be disguised as a text file.
 They usually look like *.txt.exe

 .
 But judging by your page I am certain you already knew this!

-If these type of files are not scanned, they will cause damage to your computer or data.
+If these type of files is not scanned, they will cause damage to your computer or data.
 True text files can't execute virus payloads.

 Just a quick note to let you know the Computer-Help forum has lots of knowledgeable articles written by site visitors on all subjects technology-related.